tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/acceleration_models/available.rst

 Gravitational accelerations
 ###########################

-Tudat(py) contains a number of different models for gravitational accelerations.
+TudatPy contains a number of different models for gravitational accelerations.
 In general, the gravitational acceleration exerted by a body B, with associated potential :math:`U_{B}`, on a body A can be expressed as follows:

 .. math::